matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-6.md

 * 5 mile easy run day
 * Long run day, generally between 10 and 15 miles

-There's nothing necessarily wrong with this, as it incorporates some temp runs, hill work (strength training), and two long-ish running days.
-The downside is the lack of structure - looking at my runs, I've been running a bit too fast in most places, and my volume still probably isn't enough.
+There's nothing necessarily wrong with this, as it incorporates some tempo like runs, hill work (strength training), and two long-ish running days.
+The downsides are:
+* Something of a lack of science to my method.
+I came up with the plan by incorporating elements of my previous marathon attempts (which haven't gone well) and a lot of reading about various methods, including Hanson and Pfitzinger.
+That's probably not a smart idea.
+* Pacing.
+Looking at my run results, I've been running a bit too fast in most places.
+* For the longest distance I'm currently doing, my volume still probably isn't enough.

 Enter the [Hanson Marathon Method](https://www.amazon.com/Hansons-Marathon-Method-Your-Fastest/dp/1937715485).